A story that we want to share with everyone..

 So, I kept checking and re-checking the products to ensure I haven’t missed anything.
 During this process, I had one thought in my mind – I don’t want to give a report with no results to the client when I strongly believe that there should be something out there in the market.

 Anyway, I went back home and over the weekend when that ticking didn’t stop, I just thought what if I search from the perspective that I have to find something that can help the client achieve his objective (not necessarily the overlapping product).

-Then and there I opened my laptop and executed few searches.
-I came across a feature from a major social networking site which appears to be related to the patent, however, the feature was still not overlapping on the claim completely.
+Then and there I opened my laptop and executed a few searches.
+I came across a feature from a major social networking site that appears to be related to the patent, however, the feature was still not overlapping on the claim completely.

 What was the solution?